-Use this section to learn about the rights of workers, holiday regulations, and job hunters in the United Kingdom.
+Use this section to learn about the rights of workers on holiday regulations and pay.
+There is extra information for job hunters on how to get the most out of job centres in the United Kingdom.

-There is plenty of information about your time off from work.
-That means holidays, maternity and paternity leave, and sick leave.
+There is even more information about the ever popular topic of taking time off from work.
+The category focuses on holiday entitlement from work, maternity and paternity leave, and sick leave.

-JOB SEARCH: Looking for work begins with a job search at Jobcentre Plus.
-The government-funded employment agency has branches in almost every major city helping people of working age find a job.
+Looking for work begins with a job search at Jobcentre Plus.
+The government-funded employment agency has branches in almost every major city helping people of working age to join the workforce and get a job.

-TIME OFF WORK: Check out the rules for taking time off work and different consequences.
-As a rule, employees do get paid for time taken away from work.
+Check out the rules for taking time off work and different consequences.
+As a rule, employees should get paid for time taken away from work.

 The important topics covered and explained in this section include:

 Note: Check out the list of employment rules and statutory rights for employees in the UK.
 You will also find useful information for employers and extra details on benefits, pensions, and HMRC taxation.